2017 Barcelona train crash

-On the 28th July 2017, a passenger train crashed into a buffer stop and derailed at Barcelona França station in Barcelona, Spain.
+On 28 July 2017, a passenger train crashed into a buffer stop and derailed at Barcelona França station in Barcelona, Spain.
 Sixty people were injured, eleven of them seriously, including the driver.

 Accident

 The accident happened at about 07:15 CEST (05:15 UTC).
 A commuter train collided with the buffers at Barcelona França station and derailed.
 The train was operating a Sant Vicenç de Calders – Barcelona França service on the R2 line.

 The train involved was an electric multiple unit of RENFE Class 465, number 210M.
 Witnesses stated that the train did not brake on entering the station.
 Fifty-six people were injured, five seriously.
 Eighteen people were taken to hospital.
 Victims were taken to four different hospitals in Barcelona.

 Investigation

 The Administrador de Infraestructuras Ferroviarias (ADIF) opened an investigation into the accident.
 The Comisión de Investigación de Accidentes Ferroviarios (CIAF) is also responsible for investigating railway accidents in Spain.
 Its staff were seen on site following the accident.

-The train driver was found not to have been under the influence of drugs or alcohol.
+On the day of the accident, it was reported that the most recent maintenance checks on the train had been completed shortly before the event. in addition, the train driver was found not to have been under the influence of drugs or alcohol.
 The train event recorder was recovered from the train.

+The official CIAF investigation found that the track, signalling system and buffer stop at Estació de França were all functioning correctly at the time of the accident.
+The investigation also indicated that the train’s maintenance records showed no defects relevant to the crash.

+The CIAF ultimately attributed the cause of the accident to human factors, specifically delayed manual braking by the driver.